 Clients have to pay by direct debit.
-If the scheduled monthly payment is not received on the payment date, a special direct debit run takes place seven to 14 days after the due date.
-About 80% of the initial delinquencies can be cured with this special direct debit run.
+If the scheduled monthly payment is not received on the due date, a special direct debit run takes place seven to 14 days after the due date.
+About 75% of the initial delinquencies can be cured with this special direct debit run.

-The process of dealing with delinquent customers (from 30+ days past due to default) has been changed in January 2024.
-30% of delinquent customers by volume are now dealt with externally by Hoist and the remaining 70% continues to be dealt with in-house.
-Bank11 highlighted that the key differences in approaches is that Hoist has a "softer" approach towards clients (i.e. makes more use of deferrals and temporary reduction of instalments).
+Since January 2024, the process of dealing with delinquent customers (from 30+ days past due to default) has been changed in a way that 30% of delinquent customers by volume are dealt with externally by Hoist and the remaining 70% continues to be dealt with in-house.

 On average, Bank11 terminates delinquent accounts once all legal requirements are fulfilled, which is typically after more than four missed instalments.
-In limited cases, e.g. borrower insolvency, Bank11 is legally allowed to terminate earlier than 90 days.
-This is in line with the termination practices of other originators.
+In limited cases, such as borrower insolvency, Bank11 is legally allowed to terminate earlier than 90 days past due.
+This is in line with the termination practices of peer originators.

 After termination, the originator enforces the receivables, assisted by sub-contractors.
 This includes foreclosing the financed vehicle in instances where it was not returned voluntarily.
 After the vehicle is repossessed, its value is assessed and sold through car auction platforms, which dealers throughout Germany access.
-Following contract termination and vehicle sale but before a loan write-off, Bank11 sells defaulted loans to bad debt collection agencies (DCA) on a monthly basis.
-Bank11 has recently signed a new contract with a new DCA.
+Following contract termination and a vehicle sale but before a loan write-off, Bank11 sells defaulted loans to bad debt collection agencies on a monthly basis.
 The proceeds will be credited in full against the corresponding loan account.